enarx-archive/tlssock/README.md

 # Workflow

 This directed graph demonstrats the order of calls in order to get a working TLS connection on either the server-side or the client-side.
+Grey function calls are optional and will depend on your application's needs.

 ![Workflow](https://g.gravizo.com/source/svg?https%3A%2F%2Fraw.githubusercontent.com%2Fenarx%2Ftlssock%2Fmaster%2Fworkflow.dot)